demospace-ai/coaster/backend/README.md

 You'll need to [install the gcloud CLI](https://cloud.google.com/sdk/docs/install).

-You'll also need to be added to the Fabra Developer Google Cloud project.
+You'll also need to be added to the Coaster Developer Google Cloud project.
 Ask Nick for help here.

 Once you've been added, you can login via `gcloud auth application-default login`.